 - Must be the sole work of the contestant.
 Credits must be given for research material.

 - Contain no less than 350 and no more than 500 words.

 - Typed and double-spaced.

-- Organization of thoughts, coherence / unity, effective transitions
+- Composition: Organization of thoughts, coherence / unity, effective transitions

-Chris Curtis also attending Safford High School loves to learn and fix things.
+Chris Curtis, also attending Safford High School, loves to learn and fix things.
 He enjoys taking machines and electronics apart and examining how the components work.
-He is the Communications Director for Safford High School's National Honor Society and helps plan fundraisers, service projects and school activities.
-His goal is the obtain and Electrical Engineering Degree with a focus on energy production systems.
+He is the Communications Director for Safford High School's National Honor Society and helps plan fundraisers, service projects, and school activities.
+His goal is the obtain an Electrical Engineering Degree with a focus on energy production systems.
 Perhaps his future might be with NASA.